Resources

 Columbia has been asking this question for several years now, so we at Gatehouse have considerable experience coaching candidates on how to effectively respond to this prompt.
 We know what makes a good essay response, and even better, we know where applicants are likely to stumble.

 Our first piece of advice is to make sure that you are answering the school’s entire question.
 CBS wants to learn two distinct things: what your career goals are for the three to five years after you graduate with your MBA, and what your long-term dream job is.
 Too often, candidates combine these two elements into one when crafting their essay.
 Instead, follow the prompt and address each one distinctly!
 Also, make sure that your short-term goals flow logically into your dream job.
-They should ideally prepare and position you to achieve that dream job.
+Achieving your short-term objectives should ideally prepare and position you to later achieve your dream job.

 For both your short- and long-term goals, focus on what you will be doing (role, industry, and/or function), as well as the kind of impact you want to have—the problems you want to solve, the products you want to create, the team you want to lead.
 This is especially important when you are describing your “dream job.”
 Your dream job likely inspires you, and the admissions committee wants to know why.